D.A.R.E. lesson plans focus on four major areas:

 The SRO works with the school administration, educators and counselors.
 Each role is dependent on the needs of the situation.

-Officer Jan had an office in the school and was available for students who seek her assistance.
-She also served as the department’s link to the school community.
-She provided instruction on various law enforcement related topics during the school year to both faculty and staff.
-Officer Jan and Chief Doellinger coordinated the planning and implementation of underage drinking deterrent programs, including a mock DWI crash scenario, during the week before the prom.
-The mock DWI crash scenario is still being presented annually, and was coordinated by Officer Curt Natalizio in 2014.
+Officer Perez has an office in the school and is available for students who seek his assistance.
+He serves as the department’s link to the school community.
+He provides instruction on various law enforcement related topics during the school year to both faculty and staff.
+Officer Perez, Sgt.
+Vitale and Chief Doellinger coordinated the planning and implementation of underage drinking deterrent programs, including a mock DWI crash scenario, during the week before the prom.